ashwinnmit/sms-spam-classifier/README.md

-# fake-news-classifier
+# sms spam classifier
-I have used an LSTM neural network on the fake news dataset from kaggle to create a fake news classifier model
+I have used an naive bayes model along with natural language processing to create this model